creative-workflow/capistrano-container/README.md

 cap container:update_docker        # update docker
 ```

-For every registered container also specific tasks will be registered.
+For every registered container, individual tasks will be creazed.
 For a container named php the following tasks will be available.
-(With `cap -T` you will the container specific tasks only see if you register your container in the deploy.rb)
+(With `cap -T` you can see the container specific tasks, but only if you register your container in the deploy.rb and not in the stage file)

 ```ruby
 cap container:php:delete           # delete a docker container